stuartleaver/TextSort/SimpleTest/readme.txt

 //so that I can easily scan though the words  alphabetically

 //if needed additional unit tests may be added

 //insure you are happy with the project structure

+//take into account we may want to swap console logger with event logger in future

+//although this is a simple test, please complete the code as you would for a production release